Enapter/marketplace/README.md

 # :blue_book: Enapter Device Blueprints

-This is a collection of device blueprints for the integration of your energy devices into the [Enapter platform](https://developers.enapter.com).
+This is a collection of device blueprints for the integration of your energy devices into the [Enapter Cloud](https://cloud.enapter.com) platform.
 Once integrated, you can monitor and control your devices using the mobile app or Web dashboards.
-You can also automate your devices' interoperation with Lua scripting.
+You can also automate your devices interoperation with Lua scripting.

 Integrating and moniotring of energy devices is first step for building your [Energy Management System (EMS)](https://en.wikipedia.org/wiki/Energy_management_system) or creating Energy Management Plan.